-We have reserved an aggregate of 1,600,000 shares of common stock for issuance pursuant to our 2002 Equity Incentive Plan and options to purchase approximately 814,360 shares are outstanding at March 31, 2003 under the frozen Omnibus Stock and Incentive Plan.
-We have also reserved an aggregate of 600,000 shares of common stock for issuance under our 2002 Employee Stock Purchase Plan.
+We have reserved an aggregate of 2,546,640 shares of common stock for issuance pursuant to our 2002 Equity Incentive Plan.
+No options to purchase shares are outstanding under such plan at December 31, 2003.
+In addition, options to purchase approximately 797,200 shares are outstanding at December 31, 2003 under the frozen Omnibus Stock and Incentive Plan.
+We have also reserved an aggregate of 606,000 shares of common stock for issuance under our 2002 Employee Stock Purchase Plan, of which 80,130 are outstanding at December 31, 2003.

-As soon as practicable following the offering, we intend to file registration statements under the Securities Act to register shares of common stock reserved for issuance under the 2002 Equity Incentive Plan and the 2002 Employee Stock Purchase Plan as well as pre-IPO shares qualified under Rule 701 that may be issued under the 2000 Omnibus Stock and Incentive Plan.
-Such registration statement will automatically become effective immediately upon filing.
+We have filed a registration statement under the Securities Act to register shares of common stock reserved for issuance under the 2002 Equity Incentive Plan and the 2002 Employee Stock Purchase Plan as well as pre-IPO shares qualified under Rule 701 that may be issued under the 2000 Omnibus Stock and Incentive Plan.
+Such registration statement was automatically effective immediately upon filing.
 Any shares issued upon the exercise of stock options or following purchase under the 2002 Employee Stock Purchase Plan will be eligible for immediate public sale, subject to the lock-up agreements noted below.
-See "Management - 2002 Equity Incentive Plan," "- 2000 Omnibus Stock and Incentive Plan" and "- 2002 Employee Stock Purchase Plan."
+See "Management-2002 Equity Incentive Plan," "-2000 Omnibus Stock and Incentive Plan" and "-2002 Employee Stock Purchase Plan."

-We have agreed not to sell or otherwise dispose of any shares of common stock during the 180-day period following the date of this prospectus, except we may issue, and grant options to purchase, shares of common stock under the 2002 Equity Incentive Plan and the 2002 Employee Stock Purchase Plan.
+We have agreed not to sell or otherwise dispose of any shares of common stock during the 90-day period following the date of this prospectus, except we may issue, and grant options to purchase, shares of common stock under the 2002 Equity Incentive Plan and the 2002 Employee Stock Purchase Plan.